2023 Best Value Communication & Media Studies Bachelor's Degree Schools

 Out-of-state tuition fees for undergraduate students at Bellevue University are $8,310 per year.
 The average amount in student loans that communications majors at Bellevue University take out while working on their Bachelor's Degree is $29,618.

-Full Communication & Media Studies at Bellevue University Report
+Read full report on Communication & Media Studies at Bellevue University

-Wayne State College came in at #6 in this year’s edition of the Best Value Communication & Media Studies Bachelor’s Degree Schools ranking.
-WSC is a small public school located in the distant town of Wayne.
+Wayne State College ranked #6 on this year’s Best Value Communication & Media Studies Bachelor’s Degree Schools list.
+WSC is a small public school located in the town of Wayne.

 UMGC undergraduate students pay an average of $12,336 in tuition and fees each year.
 The average amount in student loans that communications majors at UMGC take out while working on their Bachelor's Degree is $27,014.

-In addition to its great value ranking, UMGC is in the top 10% of all schools on our Best Communication & Media Studies Bachelor’s Degree Schools list.
+As a testament to the quality of education it offers, UMGC also is in the top 10% of our Best Communication & Media Studies Bachelor’s Degree Schools ranking.

 Full Communication & Media Studies at University of Maryland Global Campus Report

 Metropolitan State University did quite well in this year’s ranking of the best places for communication and media studies students to get a bachelor’s degree.
 It came in at #8 on the list.
-Located in the city of Saint Paul, Metro State is a public college with a medium-sized student population.
+Located in the large city of Saint Paul, Metro State is a public school with a moderately-sized student population.

 Metro State undergraduate students pay an average of $9,394 in tuition and fees each year.
 The average amount in student loans that communications majors at Metro State take out while working on their Bachelor's Degree is $33,749.